List of Major League Baseball career games played as a center fielder leaders: List

-Mike Trout, the active leader and tied for 46th all-time in games played as a center fielder.
+Mike Trout, the active leader and 40th all-time in games played as a center fielder.

 Tris Speaker holds the American League record.

 Richie Ashburn played a record 730 consecutive games in center field from 1950 to 1954.

 Dummy Hoy held the major league record for 21 years.

 Lloyd Waner held the National League record for 17 years.

 Paul Hines, who was the first player to appear in 1,000 games in center field, held the National League record for 20 years.